majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 The modeled system is a simplified human arm rather than a full humanoid.

-It does not address:
+The study does not address:

-* whole-body dynamics,
+* whole-body humanoid dynamics,
 * legged locomotion,
 * foot-ground contact,
-* balance constraints,
+* whole-body balance,
 * humanoid actuation limits,
-* whole-body torque limits,
+* whole-body torque constraints,
 * or robot-specific physical constraints.

 ---